ComedicChimera/chai/docs/Chai Notes/Feature Notes/Collections.md

 **NOTE**: As of 1/30/22, vectors and matrices are no longer a part of the core language.
 They may be readded with their own syntax as part of the math library at a later date.
 They are not essential to the language's release and serve only to bloat and complicate the language (given the likely lack of adequate vector support upon release).
 TLDR: we are not trying to compete with Matlab, and vectors and matrices have very little use to regular programmers on a day to day basis.

+## Buffers
+Buffers are fixed-size, homogenous collections of elements.
+They use the `[]T` type.
+Their literal is written as: `{a, b, c, ...}` (using curly braces).

+They are sequences and indexable by numbers.

+They do *not* have value semantics.
+They essentially work like arrays in C (with a bit more safety ie. memory safety, bounds checks, etc).
+They are generally meant to be used in cases where you want to "fill" a buffer up with data such as chunks from a stream.

+Although they are fixed size, their size is *not* encoded in their type (again, more like C array pointers).

+They are the fundamental collection of all of Chai: purely representing a block of contiguous memory.
+All other collections (with the exception of Tuples) are built from Buffers

-## List
+## Lists
 Lists are resizable, homogenous collections of elements.
-They use the `List[T]` type.
+They use the `List<T>` type.
 Their literal is written as: `[a, b, c, ...]` (using brackets).

 Lists have standard value semantics.

 They are sequences and indexable by numbers.

-## Dict
+## Maps

-Dictionaries are resizable collections of homogenous key-value pairs.
-They use the `Dict[K, V]` type.
+Maps are resizable collections of homogenous key-value pairs.
+They use the `Dict<K, V>` type.

 Their literals are written as follows:
 ```